10 Day Trips From Melbourne

 4. Marysville

 The Steavenson Falls is only 4 km away from the visitor centre, and from there are a few lookouts and walking trails in the forests leading back to town.
-Make sure you also visit Bruno’s Sculpture Garden showcasing over 100 handcrafted characters made of clay.
-Very beautiful and witty, I can recommend it.
+Make sure you visit Bruno’s Sculpture Garden showcasing over 100 handcrafted characters made of clay.
+Very beautiful and witty; I can recommend it.

 Road Trip Distance: 107 km from Melbourne to Marysville and 38 km from Healesville.

-My Tip: Best if a combined trip with a morning trip to Healesville first.
+Bonus Tip: Best if a combined trip with a morning trip to Healesville first.

 5. The Kokoda Memorial Walk (1000 Steps)